What is herbalism?

 Can herbs help my xyz?

 There are many health complaints that can benefit from herbs, either alone or alongside pharmaceuticals according to the client's wishes.
-Some health concerns I see in the office include fatigue, immunity problems, recovery from illnesses or injuries, hormone imbalances, pain, sleep disorders, mental health disorders, digestion disorders, menopause, postpartum support, and complimentary care for ailments being treating primarily through allopathic (conventional western) medicine.
+Some health concerns I see in the office include fatigue, immunity problems, recovery from illnesses or injuries, hormone imbalances, fertility, pain, sleep disorders, mental health disorders, digestion disorders, autoimmune disorders, menopause, postpartum support, complimentary care for ailments being treating primarily through allopathic (conventional western) medicine, and much more.
 If you're curious if your health concerns might benefit from herbs, I'm happy to discuss your specific conditions to find out if herbs may be right for you.

 How much do the herbs cost?